jlangr/geektone/README.md

 Geektone supports the keyboard for many actions.

-## Deficiencies
+## Deficiencies / limitations

-Notes longer than one measure not yet supported.
-Sharps / flats in key signature are not ordered appropriately.
+* Sharps / flats in key signature are not ordered appropriately.
-No bass clef
-Doubling / halving of dotted notes not supported (no arbitrary ties)
+* What's up with the B note on the violin?
+* Supports only 4/4 time currently

 ## Samples